Mormonism: Historical overview

-The doctrines of Mormonism began with the farmboy Joseph Smith in the 1820s in Western New York during a period of religious excitement which is known as the Second Great Awakening.
+The doctrines of Mormonism began with the farmboy Joseph Smith in the 1820s in Western New York during a period of religious excitement known as the Second Great Awakening.
+Smith, at 14 years old, was determined to find out which church taught the "true" doctrine of God.
+He believed that God existed, but was confused by what he believed to be contradictions in the beliefs of churches available to him.
+In Joseph Smith-History, he wrote: "While I was laboring under the extreme difficulties caused by the contests of these parties of religionists, I was one day reading the Epistle of James, first chapter and fifth verse, which reads: 'If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.'"
 After praying about which denomination he should join, Smith said he received a vision in the spring of 1820.
-Called the "First Vision", Smith said that God the Father and his son Jesus Christ appeared to him and instructed him to join none of the existing churches because they were all wrong.
-During the 1820s Smith chronicled several angelic visitations, and was eventually told that God would use him to re-establish the true Christian church.
+Called the "First Vision", Smith said that God the Father and his son, Jesus Christ, appeared to him and instructed him to join none of the existing churches because they were all wrong.
+During the 1820s, Smith chronicled several angelic visitations, and was eventually told (by the angels) that God would use him to re-establish the "true Christian church."

-Joseph Smith said the Book of Mormon was translated from writing on golden plates in a reformed Egyptian language, translated with the assistance of the Urim and Thummim and seer stones.
+In 1830 Smith published the Book of Mormon which he claimed to have translated from ancient writings found on golden plates.
 He said an angel first showed him the location of the plates in 1823, buried in a nearby hill.
-With the assistance of Martin Harris, an early follower, Smith began dictating the text of the Book of Mormon on April 12, 1828.
-Although translation was interrupted by persecution, Smith's continued employment in order to support his family, and Harris's loss of 116 pages, the Book of Mormon manuscript was finished in June 1829.
+After obtaining the plates in 1827, Smith began dictating the text of the Book of Mormon in April 1828 with the assistance of Martin Harris and later Oliver Cowdery.
+After several interruptions, Smith completed the manuscript in June 1829.
 Smith said the plates were returned to the angel after he finished the translation.
-During the time Smith said he possessed the plates, 15 people were allowed to witness their existence.